Snorting Cocaine Side Effects, Signs, Dangers, and Addiction Treatment

-Cocaine addiction is a complex disorder that commonly occurs in association with a number of characteristic issues—each which may require specialized treatment (e.g., the presence of polydrug abuse, co-occurring mental illness, and significant changes in the brain due to continued substance abuse) 2.
+Cocaine addiction is a complex disorder that commonly occurs in association with a number of characteristic issues—each of which may require specialized treatment (e.g. the presence of polydrug abuse, co-occurring mental illness, and significant changes in the brain due to continued substance abuse).2

-Treatment for cocaine addiction can take a variety of forms but is most effective when it addresses a person’s risk for relapse and replaces substance use with healthier alternatives.
+Treatment for cocaine addiction can take a variety of forms, but it is most effective when it addresses a person’s risk for relapse and replaces substance use with healthier alternatives.
 Treatment may accomplish these goals by: